thealiilman/thealiilman/README.md

 # Hallo! 🤓

-I'm a software engineer and speaker.
-I work mainly with JavaScript, React.js, Ruby and Ruby on Rails whilst specialising in back-end engineering.
-I am returning to work in 2023 after a little over a year on sabbatical.
+I am currently working at IKHLAS; joined in March 2023 after a little over a year on sabbatical.

-I've 3 years of professional experience.
 Throughout my career so far, I've worked on 11 projects of various sizes, including [Oslo Mikrobuldreri](https://www.oslomikrobuldreri.no/), a self-serving indoor rock-climbing gym in Oslo, and the currently inactive [AirAsia Activities](https://www.airasia.com/activities/), an activity trip planner platform.

 I am a lively and confident individual.
 I mix along well with people of various personalities and backgrounds.
 ### Social media